intel/pepc/docs/guide-tpmi.md

 ### TPMI Drivers

-Different TPMI features may be managed by different Linux kernel drivers.
-For example, the UFS feature is handled by the `intel_uncore_freq_tpmi` driver, and the SST feature is handled by the `intel_speed_select_tpmi` driver.
+Different Linux kernel drivers manage different TPMI features.
+For example, the `intel_uncore_freq_tpmi` driver handles UFS, and the `intel_speed_select_tpmi` driver handles SST.

-The generic `intel_tpmi` driver is responsible for enumerating TPMI devices and features, and it also exposes the entire TPMI device register space via 'debugfs' (typically mounted at '/sys/kernel/debug'), allowing user-space tools to discover, read, and write to any TPMI register.
+The generic `intel_tpmi` driver enumerates TPMI devices and features, and exposes the entire TPMI device register space via debugfs (typically mounted at '/sys/kernel/debug'), allowing user-space tools to discover, read, and write TPMI registers.

 ### Debugfs Interface

-Today, the 'tpmi' mechanism in `pepc` uses the TPMI debugfs interface to read and write TPMI registers.
-Here is an example of TPMI debugfs layout on a Granite Rapids system:
+The `pepc` TPMI implementation uses the TPMI debugfs interface to read and write registers.
+Here is an example of the TPMI debugfs layout on a Granite Rapids system:

 ```bash
 $ ls /sys/kernel/debug/ | grep tpmi